caktus/talks/djangocon/2013/scaling/scaling.rst

 - This part of the talk will be a little bit different
 - We'll focus specifically on the load testing we did for the state of illinois scaling
-- And highlight a few of the specific issues that we ran into along the way.
+- We used a similar process of iterative load testing during the first phase, but for the sake of brevity I'll only cover the specifics of what we did for phase II

 ----